-Mares must not compete after their fourth month of pregnancy or with foal at foot.
+Mares mustmay not compete when more than four months pregnantafter their fourth month of pregnancy or with foal at foot.

 f) Misuse of aids

 Abuse of a Horse using natural riding aids or artificial aids (e.g. whips, spurs, etc.) will not be tolerated.